KarelPeeters/scheduler/notes/design.md

 * Constraint groups that prevent multiple object from running at the same time.
   Can be used to simulate a bunch of architectural features:
+    * We can get rid of channel directionality.
     * A core and channel that share the same memory port.
     * Multiple channels that form a single interconnect where both can't be active at the same time.
     * IMA core weight loading?
 The core running can block access to the dedicated RAM block.